dmrzl/dragons-dogma-2/NG+ Account Grinding Guide.md

 - 30-40 Healing Roborant since you never know what happens (Mincemeat roborant is what I use)
 - A full stack (99) of Harpsud Roborant since you constantly want to fill your stamina bar
 - (for any levitation strat) A lightwheight staff
 - (for unending arrow strat) A lightwheight bow
+- 1 unending arrow to end your last setup game
-- (for unending arrow strat) 6 unending arrow (technically you need 4 + 1 to end the save right before the final dragon).
+- (for unending arrow strat) 6+ unending arrows (technically you need 4 + 1 to end the save right before the final dragon).
 Anything above is spare in case you missed.
 I use 8.
 - (untested backup strat) the Sphinx phial to pick up Ambrosius in case the griffing spawns at the beach and prevents you from talking to him.
 Not worth going to the Sphinx for though.

 # Details